$t\bar{t}b\bar{b}$ at the LHC: On the size of off-shell effects and prompt $b$-jet identification: Description of the calculation and LHC setup

-where $G_{F}$ is the Fermi constant.
+As leptonic $W$ boson decays are not subject to QCD corrections at the one-loop level, we employ the total decay widths for $W$ and $Z$ bosons at NLO accuracy in our calculation, i.e. for LO and NLO matrix elements.
+In our calculation all intermediate massive particles are consistently treated in the complex-mass scheme \cite{Denner:1999gp,Denner:2005fg}, where the widths of unstable particles are absorbed into the imaginary part of the corresponding mass parameters

+This choice implies a complex-valued weak mixing angle $\sin^2\theta_W = 1 - \mu_W^2/\mu_Z^2$ and guarantees gauge invariance at NLO.
+Complex masses are used through out in the propagators and in all couplings, with the only exception of the electroweak coupling $\alpha$.
+The latter is derived from the gauge-boson masses and the Fermi constant $G_F$ in the $G_\mu$ scheme using the relation

+namely real masses are employed therein.
+Potential issues connected to the usage of a complex value of the $\alpha$ coupling have been discussed in the literature, see e.g. Ref.~\cite{Frederix:2018nkq}.
+However, using complex masses instead of real ones in the derived $\alpha$ does not impact our predictions.
+We have checked explicitly that using complex masses instead of real ones in the derivation of $\alpha$ impacts our predictions at the level of $0.2\%$, i.e. it is within the MC errors.
 The top-quark width used for the off-shell calculation at LO, $\Gamma^{\rm LO}_{t, {\rm off-shell}}$, is computed according to Ref.~\cite{Jezabek:1988iv}.
 The corresponding parameter for the NLO calculation, $\Gamma^{\rm NLO}_{t, {\rm off-shell}}$, is computed by applying the procedure of Ref.~\cite{Basso:2015gca} to the LO width.
 The numerical values are as follows

 A similar procedure applies in the NWA case, where in addition the following limit is taken $\Gamma_W/m_W \to 0$ as shown in Ref.~\cite{Denner:2012yc}.
 In this case we get

 We employ the following dynamical scale setting $\mu_R=\mu_F=\mu_0 = H_T/3$ as our central scale, where $H_T$ is defined as